You are here

-As a Certificate Student, you will have the opportunity to undertake your Certificate Project concurrently with 300 level studios in which you explore your major and investigate other media.
+As a Certificate Student, you will have the opportunity to undertake your Certificate Project concurrently with 300 level studios in which you explore your concentration and investigate other media.
 In the fall of your third year, certificate students enroll in a collective certificate tutorial, which guides you toward the process of creating a cohesive body of work.
 As compared to the BFA thesis project, the scope of the certificate culmination is less complex.

 |History of Art||3||3|